brillout/wildcard-api/docs/readme.template.md

 ## SSR

-The Wildcard client is isomorphic (aka universal) and works in the browser as well as in Node.js.
+The Telefunc client is isomorphic (aka universal) and works in the browser as well as in Node.js.

 If you don't need authentication, then SSR works out of the box.
 If you do, then read [SSR & Authentication](/docs/ssr-auth.md#ssr--authentication).